Northlane: Padjasek's departure, 2D EP and Obsidian (2021–2022)

+Mirror's Edge EP and Node: Reloaded (2023–present)

+On 20 November 2023, Northlane released the song, "Dante".
+On 23 January 2024, the band unveiled the song "Miasma" featuring Winston McCall of Parkway Drive.
+At the same time, they announced that their fifth EP, Mirror's Edge, would be released on 12 April 2024.
+On 6 March, one month before the EP release, the band premiered the song "Afterimage" featuring Ian Kenny of Karnivool and Birds of Tokyo.

+On November 14, 2024, it was announced that Northlane would be contributing to the soundtrack of Fretless - The Wrath of Riffson, a video game produced by Rob Scallon.

+On October 9, 2025, the band announced the release of a remixed, remastered and partly re-recorded version of Node, named Node: Reloaded, for its 10th anniversary.

 Musical style

 Northlane's musical style has been described as metalcore, progressive metalcore, djent, alternative metal, industrial metal, progressive metal, alternative rock, and nu metal.
 The band's debut album and their second album, Singularity, have been considered as the typical metalcore albums comparable with the work of After the Burial and Born of Osiris, and to contain elements of progressive metalcore.
 With the change of a new vocalist, their third album, Node, incorporated a lot more alternative and experimental elements into their sound, with a Wall of Sound review describing the album's style as a mixture of progressive metal and alternative metal.
 Their fourth album, Mesmer, saw them embracing the alternative and experimental sounds heard from Node with the album taking influence from early-2010s progressive metal and alternative metal bands.
 The fifth album, Alien, marked the first album where the band takes the shift into different genres, as they blended into the album elements of nu metal, industrial metal and EDM while still keeping elements from their fourth album.